johncthomas/crispr_tools/README.md

 3. Run the analysis in batch.

 # Tutorial
 A tutorial dataset is provided in the `tut` directory.
-To verify that you have correctly run the analysis, your directory should resemble `tut_ran`.
+To verify that you have correctly run the analysis, your directory should resemble `tut/ran`.
 Follow the steps below for a detailed explanation of the analysis.

 ## Reading counts
 The `count_reads.py` script handles read counting from pre-aligned FASTQ files and mapping to a reference library, if supplied.